|Years Coached||Record||Win %||Playoff record||Playoff win %|

 New Orleans Saints

 Fangio spent nine seasons (1986-1995) working with the Saints’ linebackers.
-In his second season, the team made the playoffs for the first time in team history (also their first-ever winning record) but lost in the first playoff game.
-Under head coach Jim E. Mora (Sr.), the team continued to have success, going 84-68 but failing to win a playoff game.
-Fangio coached the “Dome Patrol,” a collection of All-Pro linebackers Rickey Jackson, Pat Swilling, Sam Mills and Vaughan Johnson.
+In his second season, the team made the playoffs for the first time in team history (also their first-ever winning record), but lost in the first playoff game.
+Under head coach Jim E. Mora (Sr.), the team continued to have success, going 84-68, but once again failing to win a playoff game.
+Fangio coached the “Dome Patrol,” a collection of All-Pro linebackers: Rickey Jackson, Pat Swilling, Sam Mills and Vaughan Johnson.
 This group later was voted the greatest linebacker unity in NFL history.

 Fangio’s success with the Saints led to a promotion.
 When the league added the Carolina Panthers in 1995, head coach Dom Capers hired Fangio to lead the defense.
-Capers and Fangio had worked together during their time with the Saints, as Capers was the defensive backs coach.
+Capers and Fangio had worked together during their time with the Saints, when Capers was the defensive backs coach.
 The Panthers experienced quick success as they posted the record for most wins by an expansion team.
 In their second season, behind a stout defense, the Panthers advanced to the NFC Championship game.
-Fangio’s defense was ranked second in scoring defense and allowed a record 56 points after halftime for the entire season.
-Fangio’s superb work with linebackers continued as the defense featured three All-Pro linebackers.
+Fangio’s defense was ranked second in scoring defense in the league and allowed a record 56 points after halftime for the entire season.
+Fangio’s superb work with linebackers continued as the defense featured three All-Pro linebackers: Sam Mills, Kevin Greene, and Lamar Lathon.

 After his short, but successful, stint with the Panthers, Fangio took a job with the Indianapolis Colts.
 In his first season with the Colts (1999), the team won their first divisional title in 15 years behind a dramatically improved defense.
-However, Fangio’s stay with the Colts was short, and after the 2001 season, he was on the move again.
+However, Fangio’s stay with the Colts was short, and after the 2001 season, he moved once again.

 Fangio worked with Capers again on another expansion franchise, the Houston Texans, as a defensive coordinator.
-However, the team didn’t have the success Fangio and Capers shared with the Panthers — in four seasons, they failed to have a winning season.
+However, the team didn’t have the success Fangio and Capers shared with the Panthers; in four seasons, they failed to have a winning record.
 With a new head coach coming in, Fangio found work with the Baltimore Ravens.